mylife-plus/myLife-react/.github/ISSUE_TEMPLATE/plan-bounty.md

 ---

-This Bounty got created from this passed [plan](link) from the [📜 30 days plan Discussion](https://github.com/mylife-plus/myLife/discussions/1)
+This Bounty got created from this passed [plan](link) from the [📜 Plan Discussion](https://github.com/mylife-plus/myLife/discussions/1)

 ## Tasks
 - [ ] First Task